tpayne/devops-coord-framework/README.md

 How to Use
 ==========

-The shared library works can providing controller classes that you can use in a pipeline job.
-As such, you need to create a pipeline job and register the callbacks you want to use.
+The shared library works by providing controller classes that you can use in a pipeline job.
+As such, you need to create a pipeline job and register the callbacks that you want to use.

 For example, a sample pipeline might look like